Study collection

 - After 8 weeks, the 300 kDa group showed significantly lower wrinkle volume compared to placebo (p < 0.05).

-- Both hyaluronic acid groups (2 kDa & 300 kDa) showed consistently lower sulcus, wrinkle area and wrinkle volume ratios than placebo.
+- Both hyaluronic acid groups (2 kDa & 300 kDa) consistently showed lower sulcus, wrinkle area, and wrinkle volume ratios over time compared to placebo.

-- After 12 weeks, skin shine and suppleness improved significantly in all verum groups (p < 0.05).
+- After 12 weeks, skin radiance and smoothness improved significantly in all verum groups (p < 0.05).

-Summary: This double-blind, placebo-controlled study investigated whether 8 weeks of daily administration of a liquid supplement combination of low molecular weight hyaluronic acid, glucosamine, and chondroitin could relieve pain and improve joint function in patients with mild knee osteoarthritis (VAS ≤ 3).
+Summary: This double-blind, placebo-controlled study examined whether an 8-week daily intake of a liquid supplement combination of low molecular weight hyaluronic acid, glucosamine, and chondroitin can relieve pain and improve joint function in patients with mild knee osteoarthritis (VAS ≤ 3).

 Publication: Journal of Functional Foods

-Study objective: To evaluate the effectiveness and safety of a combined dietary supplement (HA + glucosamine + chondroitin) in mild knee osteoarthritis with a focus on pain reduction and improvement of quality of life.
+Study objective: Evaluation of the effectiveness and safety of a combined dietary supplement (HA + glucosamine + chondroitin) in mild knee osteoarthritis focusing on pain reduction and quality of life improvement.

 Study design: Randomized, double-blind, placebo-controlled study with 47 adult knee osteoarthritis patients (VAS ≤ 3).
-Participants received either:
+Participants received daily for 8 weeks either:

 - Verum group (A+HA): a 20 ml bottle with low molecular weight hyaluronic acid combined with glucosamine and chondroitin.